AlpTalhaYazar/portfolio-website/GOOGLE_ANALYTICS_INTEGRATION.md

 - The GA Measurement ID is not considered sensitive data
 - Analytics only loads in production to avoid development noise
+- Modern GA4 privacy settings are enabled:
-- IP anonymization is enabled for privacy compliance
+  - `allow_google_signals: false` - Disables Google Signals for enhanced privacy
-- GDPR respect flag is set for European compliance
+  - `allow_ad_personalization_signals: false` - Disables ad personalization signals
+- Compatible with GDPR and other privacy regulations

 ### Testing